ahallicks/email-weather-widget/README.md

 - [x] Add a forecast (if available from the API)
 - [ ] Add colour options
 - [ ] Add style Options
-- [ ] Change the query params to proper Express parameters with fallback
+- [x] Change the query params to proper Express parameters with fallback
 - [x] Check that the image being output is transparent
-- [ ] Add error checking for the passed city and country
+- [x] Add error checking for the passed city and country
-- [ ] Add proper catch statements to return something useful and nice
+- [x] Add proper catch statements to return something useful and nice
 - [ ] Convert all calculations/positions to a percentage/offset so that the width and height can be easily changed
 - [x] Format the place name properly
 - [ ] Add a nice, personal 'Hello' message
 - [x] If there's an error show a proper error page
+- [x] Create a mobile view